 Serious side effects

 Some more serious side effects can develop.

-If the person who is using Evekeo experiences any of the following, it is important to seek medical help immediately.
+If the person who is using Evekeo experiences any of the following, they should call their doctor right away.

 Heart and cardiovascular problems